ElephontDearie/score-tracker-api/README.md

-# API providing data feeding score tracking applications for the personal use of students in educational establishments.
+# API providing data feeding score tracking applications for the use of clients in educational establishments.

 ##Set up